Neo-Assyrian Empire: Resettlement policy

-The Neo-Assyrian state valued deportees highly for their labor and abilities.
+The state valued deportees for their labor and abilities.
 One of the most important reasons for resettlement was to develop the empire's agricultural infrastructure through introducing Assyrian-developed agricultural techniques to all of the provinces.
-The economic effects of the policy were enormous, with many regions of the empire experiencing significant improvements in terms of both irrigation and prosperity.
-Because of the inherent value of the resettled people to the Assyrian state, the resettlements were carefully planned out and organized.
-The travel of the deportees was typically arranged to be as comfortable and safe as possible.
-Resettled people were allowed to bring their possessions with them, settle and live together with their families, and were free to live their lives in their new home.
-They were also no longer counted as foreigners, but as Assyrians, which over time contributed to a sense of loyalty to the Assyrian state.
+As a result, many regions of the empire experienced significant improvements in irrigation and thus prosperity.

+The resettlements were carefully planned out and organized.
+Resettled people were allowed to bring their possessions with them, settle and live together with their families.
+They were no longer counted as foreigners but as Assyrians, which over time contributed to a sense of loyalty to the state.
 This recognition as Assyrians was not in name only, as documentary evidence attests to the new settlers not being treated any differently by the Assyrian state than the old populations who had lived in the same locations for generations.
-The Assyrians appear to have viewed resettlement as an attractive opportunity rather than a punishment given that the people to be resettled were carefully selected through a complex selection process, were transported in relative comfort, and continued to live with their families.
-It is possible that their original homes had in many cases been devastated or destroyed in war with Assyria.

-A consequence of the resettlements, and according to Karen Radner "the most lasting legacy of the Assyrian Empire", was a dilution of the cultural diversity of the Near East, forever changing the region's ethnolinguistic composition and facilitating the rise of Aramaic as the local lingua franca.
+A consequence of the resettlements, and according to Karen Radner "the most lasting legacy of the Assyrian Empire", was a dilution of the cultural diversity of the Near East, changing the region's ethnolinguistic composition and facilitating the rise of Aramaic as the local lingua franca.
 Aramaic remained the lingua franca of the region until suppression of Christians under the Ilkhanate and Timurid Empire in the 14th century AD.